 Overall the site is approximately 3 acres.
 We have lots of plans for the space, which if we are honest, are beyond our current time availability, budget and skill level!
 But they give us immense pleasure and we hope regular visitors will enjoy following our progress.
 Current projects include:-

-- ‘The Long Border’ – straight ahead as you walk onto the performance lawn, behind the Castlewigg Tent, this used to be an area of rough grass and wildflowers (some would say weeds).
+- ‘The Long Border’ – straight ahead as you walk onto the performance lawn, behind the Castlewigg Tent, this used to be an area of rough grass and wildflowers.
 We are slowly converting it to a herbaceous border.

 - ‘The White Garden’ – the tiny triangle on your right as you enter the performance lawn.
 The plan is for an area of white flowers which will look magical at dusk.
 OK not really working yet, but we’ll get there.